ibp-network/prometheus-ansible/README.md

 ## Connect server via the IBP monitoring private network

+This is just an alternative method to connect but [federated metrics](https://github.com/ibp-network/member-prometheus) should be privileged.

 Pre-requisite: ask for a VPN IP address in the group `IBP Members`.

 Install Wireguard